normelius/qufilab/docs/source/indicators.rst

 Indicators
 ##########
-This section describes the usage of the different indicators that currently are available.
+This section describes the available indicators and demonstrates the usage.

 Trend
 =====
-SMA
+.. automodule:: quant
+    :members: sma

 Momentum
 ========